ARUNAGIRINATHAN-K/WiFi-Security-Analyzer/README.md

-# WiFi-Security-Analyzer
+# WiFi Security Analyzer

-A Python tool to scan your home WiFi for vulnerabilities, such as weak encryption, weak passwords, and WPS security issues.
-It provides a detailed report of the network security status.
+Analyze your home WiFi for vulnerabilities.